Arcadia-Science/chlamy-comparison/README.md

 ## Processing raw data

 You will need to install 2 FIJI plugins to be able to process images in the following sections of the protocol that utilize FIJI for image processing.
-Download DeconvolutionLab2 (https://bigwww.epfl.ch/deconvolution/deconvolutionlab2/) and PSF Generator (http://bigwww.epfl.ch/algorithms/psfgenerator/) and install them in your FIJI Plugins folder.
+Download [DeconvolutionLab2](https://bigwww.epfl.ch/deconvolution/deconvolutionlab2/) and [PSF Generator](http://bigwww.epfl.ch/algorithms/psfgenerator/) and install them in your FIJI Plugins folder.

 2. Batch process z-stacks.
-To process raw data in preparation for image segmentation, you will utilize 4 custom FIJI macros found in the directory: code/FIJI/3D_Morpho_macros.
+To process raw data in preparation for image segmentation, you will utilize 4 custom FIJI macros found in the directory: [code/FIJI/3D_Morpho_macros](./code/FIJI/3D_Morpho_macros).
 This script assumes your data is a .nd2 file, but you can adjust the macro to match your file format type as needed.

-Run ND2-Split-BS.ijm [./code/FIJIcode/FIJI/3D_morpho_macros/ND2-Split-BS-v5.ijm] This FIJI macro will import your raw data, split the channels into 3 TIF z-stack directories (C1, C2 and C3) inside /TIF_Output, perform rolling ball background subtraction (default value = 300) on your fluorescence data, and save those z-stacks in new directories (C2 and C3) inside the directory, /BGSub_Output.
+Run [ND2-Split-BS-v5.ijm](./code/FIJIcode/FIJI/3D_morpho_macros/ND2-Split-BS-v5.ijm).
+This FIJI macro will import your raw data, split the channels into 3 TIF z-stack directories (C1, C2 and C3) inside /TIF_Output, perform rolling ball background subtraction (default value = 300) on your fluorescence data, and save those z-stacks in new directories (C2 and C3) inside the directory, /BGSub_Output.
 For the demo, you can run the macro two times to process the images in ./data/C_reinhardtii and ./data/C_smithii.

 ## Batch deconvolution

 3. Deconvolve your background subtracted z-stacks.
 If you are processing the demo data, you can utilize the two PSF files computed in PSF Generator that we have generated based on our image acquisition parameters for the demo data.
-Please refer to the PSF Generator plug-in documentation (http://bigwww.epfl.ch/algorithms/psfgenerator/) if you need to generate your own PSF file for deconvolution.
+Please refer to the [PSF Generator plug-in documentation](http://bigwww.epfl.ch/algorithms/psfgenerator/) if you need to generate your own PSF file for deconvolution.

-Run DeconLab2-batch.ijm (./code/FIJI/3D_Morpho_macros/DeconLab2-batch.ijm) for each channel of background subtracted data.
+Run [DeconLab2-batch_v4_.ijm](./code/FIJI/3D_Morpho_macros/DeconLab2-batch_v4_.ijm) for each channel of background subtracted data.
 This FIJI macro will ask you for input and output directories as well as the corresponding PSF file.
 For the demo, you should use PSF_BW-640.tif for the cholorplast data (./BGSub_Output/C2) and PSF_BW-561.tif for the mitochondria data (./BGSub_Output/C3).
 The two PSF files are in ./data/demo_PSFs.

 For the demo, we are using the RIF algorithm in DeconvolutionLab2 as we found that it performed best given the different deconvolution algorithms available in the plug-in.
 For your own data, we recommend running DecovolutionLab2 in FIJI and determining which algorithm functions best.
 You can modify the FIJI macro DeconLab2-batch.ijm by adjusting "RIF 0.1000" in line 30: